Lesson by

 Exercise

-For sure this entrepreneur will speak to potential investors, send emails, participate in events to find contacts and have an investors deck.
-But in the end, most investors are looking for the same things that will not necessarily secure their investment but will at least generate their interest.
+For sure this speak to potential investors, send emails, participate in events to find contacts and have an .
+But in the end, most investors are looking for the same things that not necessarily secure their investment but at least generate their interest.

-There are two initial important statements to get started.
+There are two initial important to get started.

-2. Ideas themselves are overestimated.
-Most early-stage visions and products will change as they face reality and clients.
+2. Ideas themselves are .
+Most early-stage visions and products change as they face reality and clients.
 It does not matter how good your idea is since it has little value.
-It’s the ability to execute it that makes an entrepreneur successful.
+It’s the ability to execute it that makes an successful.

-“There’s no shortage of remarkable ideas, what’s missing is the will to execute them.”
+“There’s no of remarkable ideas, what’s missing is the to execute them.”

 What are the Investors Looking for?

 1. What problem are you fixing?
 This is a basic but crucial element.
-Any entrepreneur trying to raise a new startup needs to clearly and specifically answer what consumer or company problem they are fixing.
-It can’t be abstract, nor doubtful or questionable.
+Any trying to a new startup needs to clearly and specifically answer what consumer or company problem they are fixing.
+It can’t be abstract, nor or questionable.
 It needs to be certain.

 Examples:

-- Car pollution will become unsustainable and fossil oils will run out soon.
+• Car pollution become unsustainable and fossil oils run out soon.
 Solution: Tesla.

 3. How many times have you tried and failed before?
-Statistically, it’s very difficult to find one entrepreneur who didn’t fail and got everything correct in their first venture.
-The more experience an entrepreneur has in failing, the higher the chances that it will work next time.
-Also, an entrepreneur who failed before has proved endurance and resilience.
+Statistically, it’s very difficult to find one who didn’t fail and got everything correct in their first .
+The more experience an has in failing, the higher the chances that it work next time.
+Also, an who failed before has proved and resilience.

 Examples:

-- James Dyson: Dyson wasn’t always a well-known name associated with vacuum cleaners.
+• James Dyson: Dyson wasn’t always a well-known name associated with cleaners.
 In fact, it took Sir James Dyson 15 years and all of his savings to develop a bagless prototype that worked.
 He developed 5,126 prototypes that failed first.

-- Jeff Bezos: Amazon is one of the biggest success stories of the online era.
+• Jeff Bezos: Amazon is one of the biggest success stories of the online era.
 But before Amazon became a household name, the company’s CEO had several failed ideas.
-One of the most notable was an online auction site, which evolved into zShops, a brand that ultimately failed.
+One of the most notable was an online site, which evolved into zShops, a brand that ultimately failed.

 “I knew that if I failed I wouldn’t regret that, but I knew the one thing I might regret is not trying.”

 4. What is your partner like?
 Statistically, cofounders have higher chances in succeeding than founders alone.
-They can’t be friends but business partners with different and complementary skills.
-They will help each other by reducing risks of exposure, ensuring that decisions are more considered, and, if the founder fails, he is not alone.
+They can’t be friends but business partners with different and complementary .
+They help each other by reducing risks of , ensuring that decisions are more considered, and, if the founder fails, he is not alone.

-We use WILL in the Simple Future to talk about and predictions, promises, offers, or spontaneous decisions…See more
+We use in the Simple Future to talk about and predictions, promises, offers, or spontaneous decisions

-- We form the Simple Future with WILL plus the infinitive form of the verb.
+• We form the Simple Future with plus the infinitive form of the verb.

 For example:

-– I will be with you the whole day.
+– I be with you the whole day.
 (Promises)

-– I will call you right back.
+– I call you right back.
 (Spontaneous decission).

 The structure in the affirmative form is:

-Subject + will + verb + objectWe can also use the contracted form ‘LL.
+Subject + + verb + objectWe can also use the contracted form ‘LL.

 For example: